robertleeplummerjr/Class.js/README.md

-Javacript-Is-A-Classy-Beast
+Class.js
 ===========================

-JCB - A class (prototyping for humans) lib for JavaScript; performant and resource light
+A class & prototyping lib for JavaScript.
+Performant and resource light.

-Prototyping doesn't have to be hard, or at least this tiny lib tries to make it that way.
+Prototyping doesn't have to be hard in js, or at least this tiny lib tries to make it that way.

 What you may be used to (this example is in C#, but generally it is very similar in most languages):
 ```c#